rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### hierarchyobject
 - There is a single argument of type System.String.
 - Returns HierarchyObject.
-### hierarchyobjectrecoverytarget
-Returns a single hierarchy object to be used as a recovery target.
-Permission checks are performed against the ProvisionOnInfrastructure operation, not the ViewInventory operation.

-- There is a single argument of type System.String.
-- Returns HierarchyObject.
 ### hierarchyobjects
 - There are 2 arguments.
     - fids - list of System.Strings: The Rubrik UUIDs for the objects.
     - filter - list of Filters: The hierarchy object filter.
 - Returns list of HierarchyObjects.
-### hierarchysnappables
-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns HierarchySnappableConnection.
 ### installedversionlist
 - The installedversionlist subcommand takes no arguments.
 - Returns list of InstalledVersionGroupCounts.
-### integration
-Read the integration with the specified integration ID.

-- There is a single argument of type System.Int32.
-- Returns ReadIntegrationReply.
-### integrations
-List the integrations of the specified types.

-- There are 2 arguments.
-    - integrationTypes - list of IntegrationTypes: List of integration types.
-    - nameFilter - System.String: Optional filter for integration names.
-- Returns ListIntegrationsReply.
 ### inventoryroot
 - The inventoryroot subcommand takes no arguments.
 - Returns InventoryRoot.